IF YOU HAVE A PROMO CODE, CLICK HERE.

 - Online purchases for wheelchair accessible seating in the Concert Hall are limited to two tickets (wheelchair + companion).
 Patrons with more specific needs or who need more than two tickets in an accessible area should contact The Sheldon at 314-533-9900.

-BALLROOM & LOUIS SPIERING ROOM: These spaces are accessible via elevator and do not generally require special ticketing, unless specifically noted.
+BALLROOM & THE KONNEKER ROOM: These spaces are accessible via elevator and do not generally require special ticketing, unless specifically noted.

 Other Venue Info